Get the apps

 5. Safe harbor

-RoxyKovu LLC considers good-faith security research conducted under this policy to be authorized activity.
+RoxyKovu considers good-faith security research conducted under this policy to be authorized activity.
 If you make a good-faith effort to comply with this policy during your security research, we will:

 To qualify for safe harbor you must: (a) report the issue to us before any public disclosure, (b) make a good-faith effort to avoid accessing, modifying, or destroying user data that is not your own, (c) avoid degrading service availability, (d) cease testing and notify us immediately upon discovering a vulnerability that exposes user data, (e) comply with all applicable laws, and (f) not engage in extortion or threats.

-This policy applies only to vulnerabilities in RoxyKovu LLC systems.
+This policy applies only to vulnerabilities in RoxyKovu systems.
 If your research touches a third party (a customer's deployment, a vendor's service, etc.), you are responsible for ensuring you have authorization from that third party.

 6. Security posture